georgicodes/linux_bootcamp/workshop/advanced/README.md

 # open up /etc/sysctl.conf
 $ vim /etc/sysctl.conf

-# Increase size of file handles and inode cache
+# Increase size of file handles and inode cache by adding this line to the file
 fs.file-max = 2097152

 # save and quit (:wq)